 - Talk about it with a health professional

-For information on the problems caused by foetal alcohol spectrum disorders, you can contact
+For information on the problems caused by fetal alcohol exposure, you can contact the following organization:

 Sudden infant death syndrome: The unexplainable sudden death of an apparently healthy newborn under the age of one.